 Art.
-3.1 Programme curriculum
+3.1.
+Programme curriculum

-§1 Before the 1st of May, the University College Board must determine the programme curriculum for each associate degree, professional bachelor programme, postgraduate programme and advanced bachelor programme and decide which unit of teaching and learning activities is coupled with an examination or a partial examination.
+§1 Before the 1st of May, the School of Arts' Council must determine the programme curriculum for each programme within the School of Arts and decide which unit of teaching and learning activities is coupled with an examination or a partial examination.